bridgesense/lampready/README.md

 in order to download the [ubi8-init](https://catalog.redhat.com/software/containers/ubi8-init/5c6aea74dd19c77a158f0892) image.
 This script has been tested on both the 8 and 9 releases of [Red Hat Enterprise Linux](https://www.redhat.com).
-It also works on Fedora 36.
+It should work on any Linux distribution runs on [[systemd](https://systemd.io/).
+This would include the great majority of Linux distributions.
+Podman and Buildah will also need installed.

 ```
 podman login registry.access.redhat.com